LRvdLinden/dwains_light_theme/README.md

 ## Prerequisite
 ---
 - Make sure you can access youre Home Assistant config files with [Samba Share](https://www.youtube.com/watch?v=udqY2CYzYGk)
-- Make shure you have created a `themes` folder in youre `config/` directory and addes the following code to youre `configuration.yaml`
+- Make shure you have created a `themes` folder in youre `config/` directory and added the following code to youre `configuration.yaml`
 ```yaml
 # Core Configuration
 default_config: